Armando Reyes

 Armando Reyes (28 October 1893 – 7 September 1954) was an Argentine footballer and manager who spent his entire career in Racing Club, where he stayed from 1911 to 1929.
 His position on the field was left back.

 He was one of the most important Argentinian defenders of the team and won 20 titles with the club.

 Club career

 Nicknamed El Negro, Reyes was born in Avellaneda on October 28, 1893.
 He started his career in the youth system of Club Racing in 1910, where he played alongside future idols of the club, such as Carlos Muttoni, Francisco Olazar, and Ricardo Pepe.
 Reyes left the senior squad in 1929, joining the veterans team where he stayed until 1929.

 Reyes was part of one of Racing Club's best periods, which included seven consecutive league titles, earning the nickname Academia ("academy").

-Despite having played his entire career for Racing Club, Reyes played a friendly matchfor Gath & Chaves on 8 October 1918.
+Despite having played his entire career for Racing Club, Reyes played a friendly match for Gath & Chaves on 8 October 1918.

 When he retired from football, Reyes became manager of Racing Club in the early 1930s.